Moving Company Insurance: Cost & Quotes

 Last but not least is carrier legal liability insurance.
 As we said earlier, your general liability insurance won’t provide coverage if the client’s belongings got damaged while in transit or in the storehouse.
 And so, you have to find another policy.
 This other policy we’re referring to is carrier legal liability insurance for moving and storage companies.
 In brief, this policy provides coverage to client belongings under your possession and will give you money in case such belongings got damaged.

-What kind of insurance do I need for a moving company aside from the liability policies mentioned above? - wonderful question.
+But what kind of insurance do you need for a moving company aside from the liability policies mentioned above?

 You also need to get insurance for moving truck.
 This can be either a commercial auto insurance or a motor carrier policy .